Chalarangelo/jsiqle/README.md

 ```

 For `enum` types, the `values` key must also be specified as an array of distinct values.

-Apart from standard types, there's also an experimental API that allows types to be specified as a function that takes one argument and returns a boolean determining the validity of the argument.
-In most cases, a validator function would suffice and you're strongly recommended to use one, instead.

-##### Field validation

-Fields can have additional validations specified, by specifying a `validators` object which includes key-value pairs for each validator.
-Standard validators for common use-cases are as follows:

-- `unique`: Takes one argument (`true`) and validates that each record has a unique value for this field.
-Works with any value type.
-- `minLength`: Takes a numeric argument, `min`, and validates that no value can have a length smaller than the `min` specified.
-Works with strings, arrays and other enumerable types.
-- `maxLength`: Takes a numeric argument, `max`, and validates that no value can have a length greater than the `max` specified.
-Works with strings, arrays and other enumerable types.
-- `length`: Takes a 2-element array, `[min, max]`, and acts as a combination of `minLength` and `maxLength`.
-Works with strings, arrays and other enumerable types.
-- `min`: Takes a numeric argument, `min`, and validates that no value can be smaller than the `min` specified.
-Works with numeric values and dates.
-- `max`: Takes a numeric argument, `max`, and validates that no value can be greater than the `max` specified.
-Works with numeric values and dates.
-- `range`: Takes a 2-element array, `[min, max]`, and acts as a combination of `min` and `max`.
-Works with numeric values and dates.
-- `integer`: Takes one argument (`true`) and validates that a given numeric value is an integer.
-Works with numeric types.
-- `regex`: Takes a regular expression argument, `regex`, and checks each value against it.
-Works with strings.
-- `uniqueValues`: Takes one argument (`true`) and validates that an array has no duplicates.
-Works with array types.
-- `sortedAscending`: Takes one argument (`true`) and validates that an array is sorted in ascending order.
-Works with array types.
-- `sortedDescending`: Takes one argument (`true`) and validates that an array is sorted in descending order.
-Works with array types.

-Apart from standard validators, custom ones can be specified using a new name as the key and a function as the value.
-The function takes two arguments, the field value of the current record and an array of field values in other records in the model.

 #### Property definitions